asifbacchus/ABSolutions.ImageToBase64/Writerside/topics/Create-Endpoints.md

 });
 </code-block>
 <br/>

 This endpoint retrieves a random remote image, converts it to a Base64 string, and returns a webpage displaying that image using the embedded Base64 string.
 The `cache` query parameter is optional and defaults to `false`.
 If `true`, the image will be cached for the duration specified in the configuration file.

-The `cache` parameter defaults to `false` so that a new image is fetched from the remote on reload.
+The `cache` parameter defaults to `false` so that a new image is fetched from the remote server on reload.
 This is only to help you confirm that new Base64 strings are being generated.
 </tab>
 </tabs>

 ## The `CustomHtmlResult` class

 Notice in the `picture` endpoint we are returning a `CustomHtmlResult`.
 This is a custom class that we'll need to create.
 Add the following class to the project.

 <code-block lang="c#">
 public class CustomHtmlResult : IResult